Artalius/VLAN_arp_sweep/README.md

 - `ip` (from `iproute2`)
 - Bash

+Sure!
+Here's a more general explanation for a layperson:

+---

+### 🔧 How `arping` and `ping` Work in This Script

+- **`arping`**: The script uses `arping` to check if devices on the local network are responding.
+It sends out a request to each device's IP address and waits to see if it gets a reply.
+If a device replies, it means the device is on the network and can be reached.

+- **`ping`**: After finding a device with `arping`, the script uses `ping` to double-check that the device is actually reachable and responding to network requests.
+This step helps ensure that the device is fully online and working while updating `ip neigh`.

+- **Speeding Things Up (Threading)**: To make the process faster, the script checks multiple devices at the same time (instead of one by one).
+It does this by running several checks in parallel, making the whole process quicker.
+If too many checks are happening at once, it waits for some to finish before continuing. currently set to 86, so that after 3 batches it is done with a /24 network ( this clocked in at about 46 seconds on an RPiZeroW2).

+This combination of `arping` and `ping`, along with running checks in parallel, helps quickly update the network's device list, ensuring everything is reachable without taking too long.

 ---

 Simple, effective, and ideal for devices on networks where ARP discovery delays cause connectivity issues.